 How does cryptocurrency work

 All cryptocurrencies, regardless of their proposed purpose function using the blockchain.
 This is a digital accounting process, or a ledger, which records all of the activities for that currency.
 It’s how decentralized currencies manage themselves without the need of third parties.

-In the case of Bitcoin, it’s run using proof of work.
+In the case of Bitcoin, it runs using proof of work protocol.
 Other Bitcoin users running specific computer software must do “work” to confirm the transaction.
 The work in question is having their computer solve complicated equations.
 They are then paid a fee from the network for their trouble.

 Going through the confirmation process is important.
-This prevents people from double spending or counterfeiting cryptocurrencies and it protects the network’s reputation.
+This prevents people from double spending or counterfeiting cryptocurrencies and it protects the network reputation.

 Once that confirmation happens the transaction can’t be undone and you can’t remove any transactions from the ledger, ever.
 This is what gives people faith in cryptocurrency to maintain its value without a central authority.